-- What tools or help you can provide on the day? - What is your comfort level for in-stream work? - Are you age 14 or under?
+- What tools or help can you provide on the day? - What is your comfort level for in-stream work? - Are you under 18 years old?

 Links to our registration page can be found at: https://wateractionvolunteers.org/events/

 SNAPSHOT DAY IS FOR EVERYONE